Specifying efficient use of materials and considering their impact from manufacture to disposal.

 The Building Act 2004 contains sustainability principles that the Ministry of Business, Innovation and Enterprise (MBIE) and building consent authorities (BCAs) must take account of under the Act.
 These include:

 - the efficient and sustainable use of materials

 - the reduction of waste during the construction process.

-The Waste Management Act 2008 was introduced to encourage waste minimisation and reduce waste disposal by applying a levy on all waste sent to landfills.
+The Waste Management Act 2008 was introduced to encourage waste minimisation and reduce waste disposal by applying a levy of $10 per tonne (excl.
+GST) on all waste sent to landfills.
 The levy aims to encourage people to think about how they dispose of materials, and provide an incentive to avoid waste as well as provide funding to help develop waste minimisation projects.
-More than $60 million has been spent on over 100 projects.
+More than $70 million has been spent on over 100 projects.

 Waste diversion and rating tools